-Were you looking for Beta-2 Microglobulin Tumor Marker, ordered to detect and monitor certain blood cell cancers?
+Were you looking instead for Beta-2 Microglobulin Tumor Marker?

 Beta-2 microglobulin (B2M) is a protein that is found on the surface of nucleated cells (contain a nucleus) and functions as part of the human immune system.
 This protein is routinely shed by cells into the blood and is present in most body fluids, with highest levels in the blood, generally lower levels in spinal fluid, and trace levels in urine.

 In the kidneys, B2M passes through blood-filtering units called the glomeruli and is then reabsorbed by the renal proximal tubules, structures that reclaim water, proteins, vitamins, minerals, and other vital substances.
 Normally, only small amounts of B2M are present in the urine, but when the renal tubules become damaged or diseased, B2M concentrations increase due to the decreased ability to reabsorb this protein.
 When the glomeruli in the kidneys are damaged, they are unable to filter out B2M, so the level in the blood rises.

 How is the test used?

 The beta-2 microglobulin (B2M) test may be used when known physical or suspected kidney damage occurs to distinguish between glomerular and tubular disorders of the kidney.
 B2M levels will also increase with disorders that involve overactive cell turnover and when the immune system is activated, thus is not diagnostic for a specific disease.
 With renal failure, it provides additional information about someone’s likely prognosis and the health of their kidneys.
 B2M is measured in the following situations: